-Show students one of the weekly mileage cards at the end of this chapter.
+During this first session, have students sit down in a circle and show them the weekly mileage cards.
 Explain that there will be monthly winners for the Boy and the Girl who walks the farthest in each homeroom, grade and building.
 Talk about when and where students can walk.
 Perhaps in your school it will only be during Physical Education class.
 Or perhaps you will have arranged other opportunities, such as around the school track before school or from remote drop-off points on or near the campus.